Deuteronomy 27

 24Cursed be he that smiteth his neighbour secretly.
 And all the people shall say, Amen.
 25Cursed be he that taketh reward to slay an innocent person.
 And all the people shall say, Amen.

-The eleventh curse names a particularly cold evil: the one who taketh reward to slay an innocent person (v.
+The eleventh curse fuses two of the gravest wrongs the law knows: the shedding of innocent blood and the corruption of justice by money (v.
 25).
-This is murder for hire - the hand sold to spill innocent blood for a price.
-Two of the gravest wrongs the law knows are fused here: the shedding of innocent blood and the corruption of justice by money.
-The hired killer has put a price on a life that was not his to sell, and has let greed override the most basic prohibition of all.
-It is the perversion of a person's very strength - turned, for payment, against the defenceless.
+It is murder for hire - a hand sold to spill blood that was never the killer's to take, greed overriding the most basic prohibition of all.
+The perversion of a person's very strength, turned for payment against the defenceless.
 That this stands just before the final, summarizing curse is fitting: it is one of the darkest specific sins imaginable, and the chapter places it on the threshold of the verse that will gather every sin together.

 26Cursed be he that confirmeth not all the words of this law to do them.
 And all the people shall say, Amen.